voxit1512/Tef6686/README.md

   Thanks also to:
   - RTVDXRO his version was the base for this version https://github.com/RTVDXRO/NXP-TEF6686-Arduino-Radio
   - FMDXklaas for testing
+  - ODJeetje
-  - ODJeetje for default and improved settings and many others ...
+  - Eustake for default and improved settings and many others ...
   Tested on Arduino Nano V3.0 at 5V